ryanlong1004/pixel-9-pro-security-guide/PRIVACY_TEST.md

 - Not extremely unique
 - Browser fingerprint appears **similar** to other mobile users
 - No catastrophic uniqueness (e.g., 1 in 1M)

+**⚠ Note:** Mobile devices often show as unique due to hardware/software combinations.
+This is a **known limitation** - VPNs mask IP but don't prevent browser fingerprinting.

 ---